Custom SCIM Integration with Snowflake¶

 The SCIM network policy has its own setting so that the SCIM provider can be specifically allowed to provision users and groups without adding these IP addresses for normal user access.

-After creating the SCIM security integration, create the SCIM network policy using this this command:
+After creating the SCIM security integration, create the SCIM network policy using this command:

 alter security integration generic_scim_provisioning set network_policy = <scim_network_policy>;